The Basilica of San Vittore and the Baptistery of Arsago Seprio

 and updated on

 An ancient path led from Milan to Lake Maggiore.
-Where the pre-Alpine slopes began to rise and the path was difficult due to the rugged terrain, was Arsago Seprio.
-This village in the Seprio countryside was of great importance in the Middle Ages cause it had housed a parish since the earliest days of the diocese of Sant’Ambrogio.
-Later a large religious complex arose, probably at the behest of Arnolfo II, bishop of Milan between 998 and 1018, who had entrusted its construction to the Comacine Masters.
-The Basilica of San Vittore, with its Baptistery and the bell tower, still represents one of the greatest testimonies of Lombard Romanesque architecture.
+Where the foothills of the Alps began to rise and the land broke up into rugged, jagged terrain, one arrived at Arsago Seprio.
+In the Middle Ages, this village in the Seprio countryside was of great importance.
+In fact, it had been home to a parish church since the very beginnings of the Diocese of Saint Ambrose.
+A large ecclesiastical complex was subsequently built on this site, probably at the behest of Arnolfo II, Bishop of Milan between 998 and 1018, who had entrusted the work to the Comacine Masters.
+The Basilica of San Vittore, with its adjoining Baptistery and bell tower, remains one of the finest examples of Lombard Romanesque architecture to this day.

 The Basilica of San Vittore in Arsago Seprio

-The austere simplicity of the stone characterizes the complex, mighty and graceful, imposing and spiritual.
-All around it is surrounded by an idyllic landscape.
-The church of San Vittore has irregular but neat ashlars arranged around the wall perimeter.
-They are bare of ornaments and essential as just the most profound sacred reveals itself.
-Nevertheless, the plainness of the stone is vividly revealed through the bands of blind arches and two orders of monoforas.
-The salient facade projects beyond its openings-three windows surmounted by round arches and the portal-a mystical light, which silently and playfully spreads towards the interior.
+The complex shines with austere simplicity, cloaked in the harshness of stone, powerful yet graceful, imposing yet spiritual.
+All around it, a landscape reminiscent of Arcadia stretches.
+The church of San Vittore features irregular yet skilfully arranged ashlars.
+These run along the perimeter walls, stripped of ornamentation and as essential as the deepest sacredness.
+The sobriety of the bare stone is enlivened only by bands of blind arches and two orders of single-light on the sides.
+From the openings in the gable-front façade, three windows crowned by round arches and the portal, a mystical light streams into the interior.
 Thus, the building reveals its basilical plan, with a nave and two side aisles with apses, and a raised chancel.

-Slender columns, reused from lost Roman temples, stand among mighty pillars.
-Some capitals, carved with phytoform motifs, grace the solemn and contemplative atmosphere, motionless and suspended between space and time.
-Originally, the church of San Vittore hosted also some frescoes.
-However the neglect of centuries, and a layer of plaster applied during 20th-century restorations, have buried the memory of it.
+Slender columns, reused from lost Roman temples, stand in contrast to sturdy pillars.
+Some capitals, carved with phytoform motifs, seem to seek to grace, at least in part, the solemn and contemplative atmosphere.
+This is motionless, suspended between space and time.
+Originally, the church of San Vittore housed some frescoes.
+Centuries of neglect, followed by a layer of plaster applied during 20th-century restorations, have entirely buried any trace of them.

-The massive, quadrangular bell tower contains reused material.
-A votive slab, placed along a lesene and dedicated to the god Jupiter, reveals some clues to the origins of these worn and coarse stones.
-The bell tower once had an upper cell, but this was walled up in 1872.
-Then some bells were placed on the terrace.
+The bell tower, square and massive, was built using reused materials.
+A votive slab, dedicated to the god Jupiter, reveals some clues as to the origins of these weathered stones.
+Furthermore, the bell tower once had a belfry at the top.
+However, this was bricked up in 1872 and the bells were placed on the terrace.

 The Baptistery and its symbolism

-The Baptistery is located on the same axis as the Basilica of San Vittore.
-It stands in front of it like a sacred guardian, showing a stylistic cohesion.
-Nevertheless, it is probably more recent than the church by at least a century.
-This is evident in the refined and mature Romanesque style.
-The volumetric arrangement, the thicker and smoother ashlars, the perspective proportions and the verticalism appear perfect.
-The alignment of the two buildings suggests a continuity of rites and cults from the church to the baptismal font.
-The space separating the Baptistery and the Basilica appears transcendent and the two buildings seem to derive from each other.
-However, these are the steps that separated the catechumens from baptism, the old man from the new man reborn for the eternal life.
+The Baptistery stands directly in front of the Basilica of San Vittore and rises like a sacred guardian, displaying a certain stylistic unity.
+Yet it is probably at least a century younger than the basilica.
+This is evident from the use of a more refined and mature Romanesque style.
+Here the spatial arrangement is skilful.
+The perspective proportions and the verticalism thrust display great harmony.
+The ashlars appear thicker and more finely finished.
+The alignment of the two buildings suggests a continuity of rites and worship from the church to the baptismal font.
+Certainly, the space separating the Baptistery and the Basilica is ephemeral, almost conceptual.
+The two buildings seem to be extensions of one another.
+Yet it is precisely these steps that separated the catechumens from baptism, the old man from the new, who was reborn for eternal life.

 Samuele Corrente Naso